 In addition to prebuilt neural voices, you can create and fine-tune custom neural voices that are unique to your product or brand.
 All it takes to get started is a handful of audio files and the associated transcriptions.
-For more information, see Get started with Custom Neural Voice.
+For more information, see Get started with custom neural voice.

 When you use the text to speech feature, you're billed for each character that's converted to speech, including punctuation.
-Although the SSML document itself is not billable, optional elements that are used to adjust how the text is converted to speech, like phonemes and pitch, are counted as billable characters.
+Although the SSML document itself isn't billable, optional elements that are used to adjust how the text is converted to speech, like phonemes and pitch, are counted as billable characters.
 Here's a list of what's billable:

 - Text passed to the text to speech feature in the SSML body of the request

 - All markup within the text field of the request body in the SSML format, except for

 - Letters, punctuation, spaces, tabs, markup, and all white-space characters

 Each Chinese character is counted as two characters for billing, including kanji used in Japanese, hanja used in Korean, or hanzi used in other languages.